Barbara Weeks (radio actress): Radio

 A caption in a 1937 newspaper reported that Weeks' "radio career started in Mickey at the Circus and Roadways to Romance."
 However, another source reported, "She made her radio debut as a vocalist on a Portland, Maine, station."
 In June 1938, she had the lead role in an NBC broadcast of Anna Christie.

 Her only lead role in a continuing radio program occurred when she played the title character in Her Honor, Nancy James, which began on CBS October 3, 1938, and continued through July 28, 1939.

 Weeks' roles as a regular cast member in radio programs included those listed in the table below.

 Source: Radio Programs, 1924-1984, except as noted.

-Weeks also appeared in episodes of other programs, including Alias Jimmy Valentine, Philip Morris Playhouse, Mr. District Attorney, Theatre Guild of the Air, Mr. and Mrs. North, The Good Will Hour, Aunt Jenny's Real Life Stories, and Colgate Theatre of Romance.
+Weeks also appeared in episodes of other programs, including Alias Jimmy Valentine, Philip Morris Playhouse, Mr. District Attorney, Theatre Guild on the Air, Mr. and Mrs. North, Good Will Hour, Aunt Jenny's Real Life Stories, and Colgate Theatre of Romance.